 But from 1446 on, Hungary faced a new threat: invasions by the Ottoman sultans.
-The Hungarians needed a great general to lead them, and instead of the king, their real ruler was John Hunadi, a great general who spent most of his time fighting off more and more serious Ottoman attacks.
+Late medieval Hungary needed a great general to lead it, and instead of the king, the Hungarians’ real ruler was John Hunadi, a great general who spent most of his time fighting off more and more serious Ottoman attacks.
 Hungary went back and forth between independence and being part of the big Polish-Lithuanian empire, which controlled pretty much all of eastern and central Europe.

 The king of Hungary and Bohemia, Louis II, was killed in the battle, and the Ottomans took over the eastern half of Hungary.
 Suleiman lost his battle with the Austrians – Hungary’s neighbor to the west – three years later, so the Austrians were able to take over the western half of Hungary.
 That was the end of Hungary as an independent country for a long time.